eneller/m3u8script/README.md

 (Pictures taken in Brave (Chromium Browser))

 ## Using the tool
 The tool does not need to be installed, only downloaded (m3u8script.java).
-All you might need to do is [install the Java Development Kit, or JDK.](https://www.oracle.com/de/java/technologies/javase-jdk15-downloads.html)
+All you might need to do is [install the Java Development Kit, or JDK,](https://www.oracle.com/de/java/technologies/javase-jdk15-downloads.html) and set the CLASSPATH variable.
 You can then run it:
 ![java m3u8script.java](cli.jpg)

+When encountering an error, you might also try
+`java -cp ./ m3u8script.java`

 ## Options
 |option|explanation|